rpsreal/No_Nonsense_ATR/README.md

 If you select one of the currencies you have to enter the suffix and/or the prefix of the other forex symbols in the "CUREENCY_SUFFIX" and "CUREENCY_PREFIX" respectively.
 For example: if the names of the forex pairs are "GBPUSDpro", "EURUSDpro" Put the word "pro" in the input "CUREENCY_SUFFIX".

 ### Simulators:
 The No Nonsense ATR has been tested on the Soft4FX and FXBlue simulators and can be used together with the No Nonsense ATR without any problem.
-However, if the simulators stop at the opening of the candle then the result of the SL/TP and Trading volume will include the value of the candle newly opened for the calculation of the ATR.
+However, if the simulators stop at the opening of the candle then the result of the SL/TP and Trading volume will include the value of the candle newly opened for the calculations.
 To display the values of the SL/TP and the Trading volume of the previous candle on the most recent candle just put the value 1 in the "SHIFT" input.

 ### iCustom:
 The No Nonsense ATR offers 3 buffers.
 The NNFX_SL (SL), the NNFX_TP (TP), and the NNFX_TRADING_VOL (trading volume), which can be read externally through the function [iCustom](https://docs.mql4.com/indicators/icustom).